Frequently Asked Questions

 Phase 2 will use imported material to reform the landscape.
 The imported material will be inert and consist of clays and silts excavated from nearby construction sites.
 All materials will be subject to stringent testing and will be certified by the Environment Agency.
 Once the imported material is in place it will be capped with chalk from Pitstone Quarry.

 The proposals include access to the lake for open water swimming.
-A beach area and pontoon will be created for greater accessibility.
+A pontoon will be created for greater accessibility.
 Swimming area will be limited to the western half of the lake while the shallower part of the lake will allow the wetland habitats to be undisturbed.
 The proposals include changing facilities on the site.

 The primary recreational focus of the site will be for walking and swimming.
 The paths will the accessible for mobility vehicles, wheelchairs, buggies, pushchairs and children’s bicycles but the proposal does not include cycle paths.